alphagov/govuk-infrastructure/README.md

 ## What's in this repo

-The govuk-infrastructure repo contains Terraform modules for turning up an EKS Kubernetes cluster for GOV.UK.
+The govuk-infrastructure repo contains:

+- [`terraform/`](terraform/): Terraform modules for turning up an Kubernetes cluster on EKS for GOV.UK.
-Also included are reusable workflows for running the code scanning tools Rubocop, Brakeman and the CodeQL Static Application Security Tests (SAST).
+- [`images/`](images/): Container image definitions for utilities such as the _toolbox_ image.
+- [`.github/`](.github/): GitHub Actions and workflows used by other GOV.UK repos, for example release automation, test runners and security analysis tools.

 ### What's not in this repo